 Here’s how you can use cognates to increase your Spanish vocabulary:

 • Look for cognates on social media.
-Follow accounts that post in Spanish and see if you can identify cognates in their posts.
+Follow Spanish-language accounts (including accounts run by your favorite Spanish speakers!) and see if you can identify cognates in their posts.
 The comment section is also a great place to look for cognates.
-If you do this every day, you'll soon have your own cognate list!
+If you do this every day, you’ll soon have your own personal list of cognates!

 • Read an article in Spanish about a favorite topic.
 Look for a Wikipedia page, news article, Reddit forum, or even a Duolingo blog post in Spanish about a topic or celebrity you already know a lot about.
 Combining cognates with your existing knowledge about the topic is a great way to challenge your reading skills!
 You’ll also be building vocabulary and grammar relevant to your interests. 💪